Ultimate Asia – Singapore, Cambodia and Thailand

 Day by Day Itinerary

-Day 1 Singapore: Arrival into Singapore Changi International Airport
+Singapore: Arrival into Singapore Changi International Airport

-The Lion City’s cityscape is a mix of sci-fi skyscrapers and heritage shophouses, proudly showing the exotic mix of Chinese, British, Tamil, and Malay influences which made the city.
-Once arrived at the hotel you have the remainder of the day to recuperate after your flight.
+The Lion City’s cityscape is a mix of sci-fi skyscrapers and heritage shophouses, proudly showing the exotic mix of Chinese, British, Tamil, and Malay influences that made the city.
+Once you arrive at the hotel you have the remainder of the day to recuperate after your flight.
 You might want to relax with a drink in one of the rooftop restaurants overlooking the Singapore River or walk in one of the city’s heritage neighborhoods; when it comes time to dine, the incredible cuisine reflects the melding of cultures, with a wide range of delicious options.

 Singapore: Walking tour of the Lion City

 Your guide will leave you at this point, with the rest of the day yours to continue exploring independently.

 Singapore: Day at leisure in Singapore

 Singapore is one of the world’s most modern and highly developed cities with a public transport system to rival anywhere in the world.
 The MRT (subway) and bus systems are cheap and quick, with various apps available to make getting around as easy as possible.
 Fleets of taxis swarm throughout the city center.
 English is the island’s first language, spoken fluently by all and seen on all signage.

 Part of the fun of any stay here is spending a day or two exploring under your own steam.
-In Singapore’s downtown neighborhoods you’ll find bustling markets, art galleries, and independent designers.
+In Singapore’s downtown neighborhoods, you’ll find bustling markets, art galleries, and independent designers.
 Beyond the city center, you’ll find protected reserves with canopy walkways, scenic nature trails, and abundant flora and fauna, as well as a wealth of public parks and reserves island-wide.
 The crown jewel of Singapore’s green scene is the Singapore Botanic Gardens – a UNESCO World Heritage Site – with the iconic Gardens by the Bay, and smaller Chinese and Japanese Gardens also warranting a dedicated visit.

 The food scene of course needs no introduction.
 Singapore’s infamous hawker centers can be found in every neighborhood, serving up the world’s best cheap eats 24/7.
 For a high contrast, enjoy one of the city’s many high-class dining destinations, with some 44 Michelin-starred restaurants to choose from.
 First-hand food experiences include an array of cooking classes and passionately guided food walks.

 Siem Reap: Fly to Siem Reap; Evening Phare Cambodian circus

 After a leisurely breakfast, you’ll be transferred back to Singapore Changi Airport, where you’ll board a 90-minute flight over the border to Cambodia, landing in Siem Reap – home to the temples of Angkor.
-You’ll be greeted on arrival by your private English-speaking guide, and then private driver, and together they will transfer you to your nearby hotel.
+You’ll be greeted on arrival by your private English-speaking guide, and then a private driver, and together they will transfer you to your nearby hotel.

-While best-known for the temples and ruins of Angkor, once the world’s largest and greatest pre-industrial city, Siem Reap also offers opportunities to explore museums, markets, and buzzing nightlife.
+While best known for the temples and ruins of Angkor, once the world’s largest and greatest pre-industrial city, Siem Reap also offers opportunities to explore museums, markets, and buzzing nightlife.
 Once checked in you will have the remainder of the day free to rest and recuperate at the hotel, or jump in a tuk-tuk and head out to explore.

-In the evening you’ll be taken to enjoy Siem Reap’s finest contemporary spectacle – the Phare circus.
+In the evening you’ll be taken to enjoy Siem Reap’s finest contemporary spectacle – the Phare Circus.
 Tightrope walkers, contortionists, and acrobats take to the stage for a dynamic artistic spectacle that blends visual art, music, dance, and circus skills.
 Phare arose from Battambang-based NGO Phare Ponleu Selpak, with all proceeds from the Siem Reap event going back to their mission of skilling impoverished children in the arts and performance.
 The NGO’s impact on rural Cambodia is genuinely remarkable, and the show itself hugely entertaining, so on all counts the 90-minute show (with private transfers to and from included) is an inspiring and invaluable use of your time.

-After an early breakfast you will head out to the great Tonle Sap Lake: the richest fresh water fishing ground in the world, and a Cambodian national treasure.
+After an early breakfast, you will head out to the great Tonle Sap Lake: the richest freshwater fishing ground in the world, and a Cambodian national treasure.
 A privately guided boat tour will introduce you to the communities that live around the margins of the lake, who adapt to the continual variation in water levels by building their homes on floating stilts.
 Take the opportunity to pause at the stilted houses to learn how a subsistence fishing family lives, before returning to shore, where you will find a picnic lunch has been prepared for you.

 You’ll then be transferred straight to Siem Reap Airport in time to board a short flight over to Bangkok.
 On arrival, you’ll be met by a new local guide and driver team and then transferred to your hotel to have some time to relax.